13B: Fear Has a New Address: Plot

-Not wanting to risk his family's life, he tells Dr. Balu/Dr. Shinde to book tickets and send his family members somewhere without telling him so that they would be safe.
+Not wanting to risk his family's life, he tells Balu / Shinde to book tickets and send his family members somewhere without telling him, so they would be safe.
+When Mano and Shiva go to Balu / Shinde's house, Mano requests to be locked up to prevent him from harming his family.
+It is at that point that he suddenly spots a hammer similar to the one he saw on his TV in the yard.
+He understands a horrifying truth and manages to convince Shiva to let him out.

-Balu/Shinde arrives at Manohar's home and gives the flight tickets to Manohar's wife.
-Suddenly, the television starts when he comes home, and he sees Chitra's Spirit.

-The 13B murderer is revealed to be Dr. Balu/Dr. Shinde.
-He killed them in the 1970s on behalf of his brother, the spurned fan, and also killed the police officer who caught him red-handed.
-Manohar kills Dr. Balu.
+Balu / Shinde arrives at Mano’s home and gives the flight tickets to Mano's wife.
+Suddenly, the television starts when he comes home, and he sees Chitra's spirit, which triggers hallucinations of Chitra and her family in the form of Mano's family.
+He starts attacking all of the members in the house, and Mano arrives at the right time to save them.
+The murderer is revealed to be Balu / Shinde.
+He killed the family in 1977 after the death of Sairam, his brother, and also killed the police officer who had found evidence that could lead to him.
+Mano kills Balu / Shinde, and this is revealed to be what the TV had shown earlier: that Mano was innocent, and Balu was the real culprit.

-The story ends with Manohar living a normal life with a new dog in the family; the milk is not getting spoiled anymore.
-They bring Senthil/Ashok home, and the apartment's lift finally works for Manohar.
-When Manohar uses the lift the next day, he receives a call from Dr. Balu/Dr. Shinde, saying that while the 13B family had haunted the TV, he now haunts Manohar's phone.
-As the call ends, the elevator drops.
+The story ends with Manohar living a normal life with his family.
+They bring Senthil / Ashok home, and the apartment's lift finally works for Manohar, while Priya becomes pregnant again.
+When Mano uses the lift the next day, he receives a call from Balu / Shinde, saying that while the family had haunted the TV, he now haunts Manohar's phone.
+As the call ends, the elevator comes to a halt.